McDonnell-Lab/DCASE2019-Task1/README.md

 ## Inference:

+1. View the inference jupyter notebooks to see confusion matrices from the technical report.
-View the inference jupyter notebooks.
-Rerun after downloading trained models (trained on the 70% DCASE training split of the development sets): https://www.dropbox.com/sh/47s97kaw4p8n31g/AAAeWHgl0euewj1ge577_uE9a?dl=0
+2. Rerun after downloading trained models (trained on the 70% DCASE training split of the development sets): https://www.dropbox.com/sh/47s97kaw4p8n31g/AAAeWHgl0euewj1ge577_uE9a?dl=0

 ## Training:

 1. Download the data from links at: http://dcase.community/challenge2019/task-acoustic-scene-classification
-2. Adjuyst the paths in the DCASE_training.ipynb jupyter notebook
+2. Adjust the paths in the DCASE_training.ipynb jupyter notebook
 3. Run the DCASE_training.ipynb jupyter notebook